-Likewise, as well as maybe most seriously, do not attempt to secure the nest opening with cement glue or mortar, given that you will certainly require the wasps into your home!
+As well as possibly most critically, do not try to secure the nest opening with cement glue or mortar, because you will certainly require the wasps into your residence!

 *** ALL Services can be Quoted over the Phone ***

 4 Common Types of Wasps Found in Idaho Falls, ID

 - Cicada killer wasps — Large and solitary, cicada killer wasps don’t often live in large hives.
 Despite their name, these wasps are very gentle and will not sting unless they are stepped on or handled aggressively.

 - Hornets — Of all the stinging insects in Florida, hornets tend to inspire the most fear.
 Because they are venomous and aggressive, these bugs are the cause of countless deaths across the U.S. every year.
 These colony insects tend to live in large, paper-like nests that look like honeycombs.
 Furthermore, they can sting repeatedly because their stingers do not contain barbs.

 - Mud daubers — Mud daubers are solitary wasps.
 Female mud daubers build nests from mud and tend to reserve their sting for prey.

 - Yellowjackets — Yellowjackets are often confused with bees because they are similar in size and appearance.
 These insects are important because they feed on many pest insects, and they tend to build large nests in trees and shrubs around local homes.
 And while yellow jackets have stingers with barbs, they can still sting repeatedly.

 The Dangers of Stinging Insects like Wasps in Idaho Falls